gsoulie/ionic2-resources/ionic-firebase-angularfire2.md

 ### Example of function

 In this example, we need a function which clean all data in our firebase database where *datetime* attribute is older than the last 24h.
-This function will be triggerred when adding data into our *data* table
+This function will be triggerred when create data into our *data* table

 *Sample of our database*
 ```